heisenshark/blender-krita-link-plugin/readme.md

 - If "Send on draw" is activated, the image will update in Blender when you release the draw button on the canvas (and use ctrl+(Shift)+Z).
 You can also send data manually using the "Send Data" button.
 - Use `Refresh Images` to update image data from Blender.
 - Use `Get UV Overlay` to get the UV map from selected object(in blender) to krita.
-  - you can also change color of uv maps
+  - you can also change color of uv maps and their visibility

 ## UVselectAddition Installation
 - The UV selection command requires compiling UVselectAddition.